 • For in-app announcements, modals are great for major announcements, while tooltips are perfect for smaller ones.

-• Likewise, you can use micro-videos, GIFs, webinars, or walkthroughs to educate – and not just announce users about the new feature and how it works.
+• Likewise, you can use micro-videos, GIFs, webinars, or walkthroughs to educate – and not just announce to users about the new feature and how it works.

 • As a rule, product updates are continuous.
 Collect user feedback after the release to determine what users like/dislike about the new feature.